emontag/ConnectSquares/README.md

 Fixed issue when computer is playing to get extra turn even if there is a user victory

 Future Updates
-Made board of variable length
+Make board of variable length
-Adjust number for victory based on board length
+Adjust number_to_win maximum based on board length Computer as "smarter" AI